What is a Panniculectomy?

 How is a Panniculectomy Performed?

-First, we'll want you to come in for a free consultation to discuss your case and make sure you're a candidate for panniculectomy.
+First, we'll want you to come in for a consultation to discuss your case and make sure you're a candidate for panniculectomy.

 The surgery is performed under general anesthesia, and normally takes between two and five hours to complete, depending on the size of the panniculus, and your particular anatomy.
 Also, if you choose to have other procedures done simultaneously, this can extend the surgery length.